 In most Northern Chinese families, a bowl of hot millet porridge as part of breakfast or supper is a common scene.
-Often the millet porridge is enjoyed plain, made from just millets and water, to accompany other meat and vegetable dishes.
+Often the millet porridge is enjoyed plain, made from just millets and water.
+We eat millet porridge to accompany other meat and vegetable dishes.
 Millet porridge is so comforting and nourishing, I still make them weekly in my Canadian kitchen.
 You can find the basic millet porridge recipe at the end of this article.

 Beyond the basic, there are various versions of the millet porridge made by pairing millets with other ingredients of medicinal properties.
 Millets, jujubes and (un-refined) brown sugar porridge is a classic traditional recipe for postpartum women to nourish the Yin and blood.
 Millets and pumpkin porridge is one of the most popular everyday porridges to nourish digestive system.

 In Traditional Chinese Medicine, there is a blurred line between foods and medicine.
 Food ingredients are categorized according to their medicinal nature, while medicinal herbs are frequently used in daily foods.
 In healing recipes, ingredients are very carefully chosen for the most effective combination to maximize nutritional values and to achieve the healing goals.